 As is the case with many sprawling metropolises in the region, Colombo today is a sum of its many contrasting parts: historic religious sites against modern skyscrapers, a spread of ethnicities living side by side and extensive green spaces surrounded by the fumes of heavy traffic.
 History and modernity live side by side in Sri Lanka’s capital city on the ocean shore.

-The first-time visitor may be overwhelmed by the sheer amount of people, traffic and activity that fill the streets of Colombo, but with time, the city’s charms begin to win over newcomers to the city.
+The first-time visitor may be overwhelmed by the sheer amount of people, traffic and activity that fill the streets of Colombo, but with time, the city’s charms begin to win over newcomers.
 There’s plenty to see, but many visitors choose to start with the stunning temples found throughout Colombo.
-Of these, the colorful Gangaramaya Temple is a favorite among visitors for its incredible Buddhist statues and museum.
+Of these, the colourful Gangaramaya Temple is a favourite among visitors for its incredible Buddhist statues and museum.
 Colombo’s past is on full display at sites like The National Museum of Colombo, the Natural History Museum and the Dutch Period Museum, while contemporary and Sri Lankan art greet visitors to the National Art Gallery.

 A metropolis Colombo surely is, but there are ample opportunities to escape the urban in favour of a more natural retreat.
 The wildlife that takes up residence at Viharamahadevi Park adds a lively element to a stroll through this lushly landscaped green space, while the Talangama Wetland just outside the city proper offers lakeside relaxation amongst butterflies and greenery.

 After recharging, visitors can head to Galle Face Green, an oceanfront promenade that attracts many for some of the best sunset views in the city.